Social Media CEOs Care More About 'Staying In The Good Graces' Of The GOP Than Stopping Their Lies

-Category: World Politics Hits: 3Have you heard the one about the "vote-flipping" machines engineered by Hugo Chavez who's been dead for nearly ten years?
+Category: World Politics Hits: 12Have you heard the one about the "vote-flipping" machines engineered by Hugo Chavez who's been dead for nearly ten years?
 Or the one about numbers of ballots coming out of ceilings or leather bags?
 If so, you're one of the millions of people who are on Facebook, Twitter, or have had the misfortune of hearing Donald Trump open his yap about the 2020 Election that he roundly lost (but insists he won.)
 Ali Velshi talked about a report that demonstrated that of 200 misleading and false posts on Facebook, 60% of them reached thousands of voters with no fact-check or warning label.
 He asked Rashad Robinson, president of Color of Change, how to prevent the spread of misinformation, and why it's everywhere.

 Read more https://crooksandliars.com/2020/12/social-media-ceos-care-more-about-staying